 The aim was to kick off a new era of collaboration among these groups, to begin revolutionizing the world of designing tools for diabetes — primarily by helping to craft best practices for keeping the actual users of these solutions (us patients!) central to the process.

 The event was co-hosted by Health & Wellness experts from world-renowned design firm IDEO, and they were fantastic in helping us lead the way!
-See below for a video and views from the 2011 Summit.

 The 2012 DiabetesMine Innovation Summit

 The 2012 DiabetesMine Innovation Summit took place at Stanford University on Nov.
 16 — even bigger and better than the first!

 Patient advocates joined Pharma, the FDA, leadership from ADA and JDRF, as well as designers and entrepreneurs, totaling over 100 participants in all.

 The 2012 event focused on breaking the “gridlock” in the diabetes industry: Why does every diabetes tech product have its own clunky cables and not share data with other products?!
 Why aren’t companies working together to form standards for this stuff, that would also ease the FDA approval process?